Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

 \subsection{How are LLMs used in software maintenance?}

-Within the context of software maintenance, LLMs find versatile applications across a spectrum of tasks.
-This section discusses utilizing LLMs for software maintenance, encompassing bug prediction, program repair, code review, debugging, and an array of other activities.
-Through this exploration, we shed light on the pivotal role that LLMs assume in advancing software maintenance practices.
+Within the context of software maintenance, LLMs have been leveraged for bug prediction, program repair, code review, debugging, and an array of other activities.

 \textbf{Program repair.} The goal of automated program repair (APR) is to automatically identify and fix bugs or defects in software~\cite{zhang2023neural}.
 It involves leveraging automated techniques to analyze buggy code and generate correct patches to address the identified issues.
-Program repair is essential for improving software quality, reducing manual debugging efforts, and enhancing overall development productivity.
-LLMs, such as BERT~\cite{zhang2023boosting,tian2023best}, CodeBERT~\cite{le2023invalidator}, CodeT5~\cite{paul2023automated}, Codex~\cite{fan2022automated,jin2023inferfix,wu2023effective}, PLBART~\cite{paul2023automated,wu2023effective}, T5~\cite{yuan2022circle,mastropaolo2022using} and GPT series~\cite{xia2023keep,tian2023chatgpt,xia2023conversational,lajko2022towards,charalambous2023new,sobania2023analysis,cao2023study}, have demonstrated remarkable capabilities in understanding programming languages and generating syntactically correct and contextually relevant code.
-By leveraging LLMs, program repair can achieve competitive performance in generating patches for various types of bugs and defects~\cite{xia2023keep}.
+LLMs, such as BERT~\cite{zhang2023boosting,tian2023best}, CodeBERT~\cite{le2023invalidator}, CodeT5~\cite{paul2023automated}, Codex~\cite{fan2022automated,jin2023inferfix,wu2023effective}, PLBART~\cite{paul2023automated,wu2023effective}, T5~\cite{yuan2022circle,mastropaolo2022using} and GPT series~\cite{xia2023keep,tian2023chatgpt,xia2023conversational,lajko2022towards,charalambous2023new,sobania2023analysis,cao2023study}, have shown effectiveness in generating syntactically correct and contextually relevant code.
+Leveraging LLMs for program repair can achieve competitive performance in generating patches for various types of bugs and defects~\cite{xia2023keep}.
 These models can effectively capture the underlying semantics and dependencies in the code~\cite{charalambous2023new}, leading to the production of accurate and effective patches~\cite{zhang2023boosting,xia2023conversational}.
 Moreover, LLMs can be fine-tuned on specific code repair datasets~\cite{mastropaolo2022using}, further improving their ability to generate high-quality patches for real-world software projects.
 The application of LLMs in program repair not only accelerates the bug-fixing process but also enables software developers to focus on more complex tasks, leading to enhanced software reliability and maintainability.